You know what?

 The biggest issue over time is the battery life.

 Just like any other technology device, the battery of a smartwatch deteriorates too.

 My Final Verdict

-We ladies need a decent working smartwatch to help us monitor our training progress.
+We ladies need a decent working smartwatch to help us monitor our training progress and fitness levels.

 Even though you’re not a fitness junkie, having a smartwatch to measure some daily metrics sounds like a good deal too.